Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 need to bundle install again.

-NOTE: If you do any other rails development on your machine, you will probably want to run `bundle install --path vendor` to install the gems in your local diaspora directory to avoid conflicts with your existing environment.
+NOTE: If you do any other rails development on your machine, you will probably want to run `bundle install --path vendor` instead to install the gems in your local diaspora directory to avoid conflicts with your existing environment.

 ### Start Mongo